reakaleek/gh-action-readme/docs/reference/placeholders.md

 - Often used in the main heading
 - Can be used inline or as standalone text
 - Common pattern: `# <!--name--><!--/name-->` (self-closing on same line)
+- **Supports multiple occurrences** - all instances will be updated with the action name

 ---